Luckily, there are no tariffs on fresh air from Canada and no tariffs when we trade smiles.

 You may try it yourself.
 Ringless Binder.

 Depicted in one of our pop-up cards, St. Nick decided to show his skills in the pop-up songs.
 As of today, his message is quite relevant.
 Especially when the Grinch is trying to expand his powers.
 Only 1-2 dolls per girl are OK for Grinch?
-Even if you will decide not to see our St. Nick in person, still you can send a link to this short video to your friends to pop up a smile during this rather dark times.
+Even if you decide not to see our St. Nick in person, you can still send a link to this short video to your friends to pop up a smile during these rather dark times.

 Our Angel-pop-up card decided to sing.